Richie Palacios Preview, Player Props: Cardinals vs. Phillies

 Richie Palacios At The Plate

-- Palacios is batting .375 with one homer during his last games and is riding a four-game hitting streak.
+- Palacios will look to extend his five-game hitting streak.
+He's batting .438 with one homer in his last outings.

-- Palacios has picked up a hit in five games this season (71.4%), including one multi-hit game.
+- Palacios has picked up a hit in six games this season (75.0%), including one multi-hit game.

-- In four games this season (57.1%), Palacios has picked up an RBI, including two games with multiple runs batted in.
+- Palacios has driven in a run in four games this season (50.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.